RyanCCollins/food-drivr-api-documentation/source/index.html.md

 ---

 # Introduction
 Most requests require very specific headers.
 Make sure to include the Content-Type header and the Authorization header for any request.
-The only exception to this is when you are creating a User or a Session.
+The only exception to this is when you are creating a User or a Session, in which case you will not yet have an Auth token.

 Checkout the section to to the right for an example of your headers